sn1572/csearch/README.md

 ![Sample image 1](https://github.com/sn1572/csearch/blob/master/pics/csearch-3.PNG?raw=true)

-It can be used to locate declarations in header files:
+It can be used to locate declarations in header files (ioctl is not declared in ioctl.h, it turns out):

 ![Sample image 2](https://github.com/sn1572/csearch/blob/master/pics/csearch-2.PNG?raw=true)